amirongit/notecode/algebra.md

 ### Finding the GCF of polynomials
 - the product of the common prime factors of the given terms with the least repetition
-- when a variable is involved, it is treated like a prime factor of it's term
+- when a variable is involved, it is treated like a prime factor of its term
 #### Gratest common factor
 - the largest divisor without remainder of the given terms